Rebranding: The Art of Insight

 The Art of Rebranding: The Landscape

-For small and new businesses, a rebrand can add an extra spark required to catch the attention of their much needed early adopters.
-All things being equal, a customer might gravitate towards a business for the first time based on strong branding presence.
+For small and new businesses, a rebrand can add an extra spark required to catch the attention of their much-needed early adopters.
+All things being equal, a customer might gravitate towards a business for the first time based on a strong branding presence.

 Rebranding for larger organizations can be very expensive.
 Think about it, a logo is used everywhere; email signatures, business cards, websites, social media pages, sales assets, products, promotional supplies, and the list goes on.

 Here is a list of the 10 most expensive rebrands ever to give you a taste of how serious of an endeavor this is.

 Also, here is a deeper look inside the science of Pepsi’s famous million dollar logo redesign

 So, rebranding must be done properly to ensure your investment doesn’t go to waste.

 One part of the rebranding process should focus on organizational objectives, the other should prioritize customer behavior and engagement patterns.

 To be effective these two variables need to be in alignment.

 A brand should be very clear on the direction they want to grow.
 This is defined in a vision statement and core values but more in-depth in a brand strategy.

 To help businesses understand their direction, we often recommend working through an exercise like the 3-hour brand plan.